mysociety/alaveteli/doc/TRANSLATE.md

 ## Finding new translatable strings

 To update the POT file with strings from the software source, run `rake gettext:find` from the Alaveteli software.
-This will also update all the PO files for all the languages, which you don't actually want, because these are all handled in Transifex; so you'll want to revert these files again using git.

-The script at `./script/generate_pot.sh` does these steps for you.
+The script at `./script/generate_pot.sh` does this for you.

 When you've changed the POT file, and committed it, you should warn people on the mailing list before logging into Transifex and pressing